Joelayo/Joelayo/README.md

 - 🌱 I’m also learning **Dynamic Programming**

-- 💬 You can ask me about **Cloud Infrastructure, Cloud DevOps tooling, Microsoft Azure and AWS**
+- 💬 You can ask me about **Cloud Infrastructure, Cloud DevOps, Microsoft Azure and AWS**

 - 📫 How to reach me **joetech.ooj@gmail.com**